grafana/mimir/docs/configuration/config-file-reference.md

   # Local filesystem storage directory.
   # CLI flag: -alertmanager-storage.filesystem.dir
   [dir: <string> | default = ""]

-# The configstore_config configures the config database storing rules and
-# alerts, and is used by the Cortex alertmanager.
-# The CLI flags prefix for this block config is: alertmanager-storage
-[configdb: <configstore_config>]

 local:
   # Path at which alertmanager configurations are stored.